rumca-js/Internet-Places-Database/README.md

 - [ ] Create a browser extension.
 The extension should provide domain info for each link.
 Provides rating according to page_rating, and since when page operates.
 The longer domain is active - the better
 - [ ] Secure funds for a organisation.
 Kickstarter?
 - [ ] Establish valid, simple domain for the project
-- [ ] Provide search ability for the database
+- [ ] Provide google-like search on the domain
+- [ ] Conquer the world